 Saint George Beach - Naxos City

-Boutique Hotel Glaros is a beautiful beach hotel, ideally located right on the sandy Saint George beach (20 meters from the beach sand) and just 350 meters from the heart of Naxos city centre (the promenade and the old town over it.
+Glaros Boutique Hotel is a beautiful beach hotel, ideally located on the sandy Saint George beach (20 meters from the beach sand) and just 350 meters from the heart of Naxos city centre (the promenade and the old town over it.